QBayLogic/benchmark-compilation/docs/index.md

 2. Compile your project and run the (fast) test suite (frequent)
 3. Compile the module you're currently working on (very often)

-Tasks 1. and 2. are likely to benifit from CPUs that have more cores, which can then exploit the available parallelism; while task 3 will likely benefit from higher single-core performance.
+Tasks 1. and 2. are likely to benefit from CPUs that have more cores, which can then exploit the available parallelism; while task 3 will likely benefit from higher single-core performance.
-Given then dependencies between modules and packages, the available parallelism might be limited, and so a CPU with fewer cores but higher single-threaded performance might outperform a CPU that has more cores but lower single-thread performance on task 1. and 2.
+Given the dependencies between modules and packages, the available parallelism might be limited, and so a CPU with fewer cores but higher single-threaded performance might outperform a CPU that has more cores but lower single-thread performance on task 1. and 2.

 __All of these benchmarks are executed with *GHC 8.4.4* and *cabal-install 2.4.1.0*__